Long-Term Vs Short-Term Capital Gains Taxes For Crypto

 If you have sold or disposed of your crypto over the past year, you may be subject to capital gains taxes.
 It is important to understand how different capital gains taxes work to file your crypto taxes correctly and minimize the bill.

-In this article, we discuss all the basics you need to know about capital gains and a detailed guide to long-term vs short-term capital gains taxes for your crypto.
+In this article, we discuss all the basics you need to know about capital gains and a detailed guide to long-term vs. short-term capital gains taxes for your crypto.

-What Is Capital Gains Taxes On Cryptocurrency?
+What is Capital Gains Tax on Cryptocurrency?

 The profit that you earn anytime you dispose of your crypto is your capital gains.
 Since crypto is viewed as a form of capital asset, you need to pay capital gains taxes on the profits you have made from disposing of your asset.
 For instance, if you buy BTC for 1000$ and sell it at 1500$, the profit of 500$ is your capital gains.
 However, if you buy BTC for 2000$ but later sell it for 1200$, the difference of 800$ is considered a capital loss and can be used to offset your taxes.